developmentseed/eoapi-cdk/README.md

 ## Tests

-Each new release triggers an integration test against a running deployment that uses the newly releases constructs.
-See the corresponding [github workflow](https://github.com/developmentseed/eoapi-cdk/blob/main/.github/workflows/deploy.yaml) and the [tests definition](https://github.com/developmentseed/eoapi-cdk/blob/main/tests).
+Each pull request to `main` is added to a [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue#triggering-merge-group-checks-with-github-actions) so that a "deployment test" workflow can run before the merge actually happens.
+If the deployment fails, the merge is cancelled.
+Here is [the definition of this workflow](https://github.com/developmentseed/eoapi-cdk/blob/main/.github/workflows/deploy.yaml) and the [tests definition](https://github.com/developmentseed/eoapi-cdk/blob/main/tests).